Nordgaren/Elden-Ring-Debug-Tool/README.md

 **[King Borehaha](https://github.com/kingborehaha/DS-Gadget-Local-Loader)** Who's local loading system has worked really well for a lot of things, including this project

 # Change Log
+### Beta 0.5

+* Inventory tab has been added.

 ### Beta 0.4

 * Can now save params using the games built-in function thanks to Pav!
 Params save to `ELDEN RING/capture/param`.

 * Added drag and drop functionality to decrypt and re-encrypt regulation.bin to the exe.

 * Can reset params back to how they were when the tool loaded.